10 of our most important Ecuador traditions

 While you’re in Ecuador, we recommend learning more about local traditions.
-As you travel through Ecuador, you’ll likely be amazed at its natural biodiversity.
+As you travel through Ecuador, you’ll likely find its natural biodiversity truly amazing.
 Similarly, the country boasts a diversity among its people and culture.
-Most people travel to Ecuador to see and experience flora and fauna they might otherwise never see, not realizing how unique the culture is here.
+Many travel to Ecuador for its unique flora and fauna, often overlooking its rich culture.
 To give you a head start, here are 10 of our most important Ecuador traditions.

 Ecuador traditions, an important part of our heritage

 Across the 283,560 km² (109,483 sq mi) that make up the country, you’ll find an array of people and cultures.
-Apart from the majority mestizo population, there are indigenous populations scattered throughout the country.
+The majority of the population consists of mestizos, while indigenous groups populate various regions throughout the country.
 In fact, there are 14 different indigenous peoples in Ecuador.
 Among them are the: Kichwa, Tsáchila, Shuar, Cofán, Siona, Waorani, Chachi, Epera, Secoya, Awa, Achuar, Shiwiar, Zápara, Andoa and Afro-Ecuadorians.

 Though Spanish is the official language in Ecuador, it is not the native language of most indigenous people.
-Across the indigenous populations you’ll find languages like Wao, Kichwa Shuar, which predominate in the Amazon region, and different dialects of Quechua, found in the Ecuadorian highlands.
+Indigenous populations in the Amazon speak languages like Wao, Kichwa, and Shuar, while the Ecuadorian highlands feature various Quechua dialects.

 With different language and history, come different traditions.
 Due to the influence of the Spanish colonizers, Christian traditions predominate in Ecuador.
-While it can’t be denied that these have become part of our traditions, especially our holiday traditions, it’s important to point out that many other traditions exist among the indigenous groups.
-In fact, you’ll find expressions of syncretism (merging between different cultures and beliefs), where Christian traditions have combined with traditional indigenous practices.
+While these are now part of our holiday traditions, it’s important to recognize the diverse traditions of indigenous groups.
+In fact, Expressions of syncretism, where Christian traditions merge with indigenous practices, can be found.

 10 holiday traditions to embrace in Ecuador